kumbulanit/t-sql/sql trainning/untitled/module 2/Module2_Exercises.md

 - "Executive": > $90,000
 Show employee name, BaseSalary, and category.

 **Question 1.1.3**: Write a query to find the employee(s) with the longest tenure in each department.
-Include department name, employee name, and years of service.
+Include d.DepartmentName name, employee name, and years of service.

 **Question 1.1.4**: Create a query that shows employees hired in the same month across different years.
 Group results by month and show hire month, year, and employee details.